zhenga8533/bbvw-wiki/docs/pokemon/zorua-hisui.md

 ### Sprites

-Zorua-Hisui has no sprites available in Blaze Black/Volt White.
+Zorua Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries